Komron-Mirzo/bmi/README.md

-# bmi_calculator
+# BMI Calculator APP

-A new Flutter project.
+BMI Calculator APP in Flutter

 ## Here is the outcome